Benefits of Using the Best Silage Inoculant

 Pasture and forage crops contains valuable nutrients which your animals use to produce milk or meat.
 It’s important to retain them.
 The type and number of acid producing bacteria present in your pasture or crop will influence the amount of dry matter and nutrients you lose in the ensiling process.
-Pioneer® brand inoculants provide the right bacteria in ideal numbers for a fast, efficient fermentation.
+Pioneer® brand products inoculants provide the right bacteria in ideal numbers for a fast, efficient fermentation.
 They help lock in nutrients and dry matter so your livestock can produce more milk or meat from every tonne of pasture or crop you ensile.

 Pioneer® brand inoculants are unique.

-Pioneer’s bacterial bank
+The Pioneer® bacterial bank